JULY CURRICULUM

 Week 4

-Bottom Line: Encourage one another.
+Today’s Bottom Line: Teach one another.

 Monthly Virtue: Live It Out—Discover how to love like Jesus